dylanmat/Sunrise-and-Sunset/README.md

 ## Change Log

+- **0.1.3** – Restore scheduled starts by using Hubitat-supported runOnce handlers while keeping the existing fade behavior intact.
 - **0.1.2** – Stabilize scheduling and playback so sequences start reliably and keep their active fades in sync even if both run together.
 - **0.1.1** – Restore the full configuration UI, honor hub-variable end levels including zero, and smooth the start/finish handling.
 - **0.1.0** – Initial release with natural sunrise and sunset journeys, hub-variable end levels, scheduling by day, and lockout switch control.